Giving thanks for the life of Graham Morris

 About the project

-The postcards fundraising project is an invitation to help Journey to Justice with your artwork.
-We are looking for expressions of interest in being part of an online art exhibition, to support our new project focused on economic justice and to mark the end of the 70th anniversary of the Universal Declaration of Human Rights (UNDHR).
-This exhibition will enable the public to purchase an original artwork for a small donation.
+The postcards fundraising project invited anyone interested to help Journey to Justice with their artwork.
+We asked for expressions of interest in being part of an online art exhibition, to support our new project focused on economic justice and to mark the end of the 70th anniversary of the Universal Declaration of Human Rights (UNDHR).
+This exhibition enabled the public to purchase an original artwork for a small donation.
 All proceeds went towards funding our economic justice project.

-We would like to invite you to produce an artwork using any medium – drawing, painting, print, collage, textiles etc. on a 6 x 4″ standard postcard and are delighted by the response.
+We invited artists to produce artwork using any medium – drawing, painting, print, collage, textiles etc. on a 6 x 4″ standard postcard and are delighted by the response.

-The subject is the UNDHR Articles 22-27 focused on economic, social and cultural rights which are often neglected.
+The subject for their work is the UNDHR Articles 22-27 focused on economic, social and cultural rights which are often neglected.
 We invite you to respond to one of the articles below in your artwork.

 How will they be sold?

-The postcards will be advertised on our website for purchase at £5 – £10 (or a special deal for multiple buys).
-We will also be encouraging supporters to donate what they can.
-The artwork will appear anonymous on our website, but will be signed on the back for the purchaser.
+The postcards were advertised on our website for purchase at £5 – £10 (or a special deal for multiple buys).
+We also encouraged supporters to donate what they can.
+The artwork appeared anonymous on our website, but will be signed on the back for the purchaser.